COURSES AND SERVICES

 Students will improve their speaking skills to lead and participate in class discussions focused on specific readings, to describe a topic, define key terms, present research or an argument and ask and answer questions leading to fuller understanding of the topic under discussion and related readings.

-- Research Paper Writing (5 hours/week)
+- Academic Language Analysis (5 hours/week)

-The English Language center also offers:
+Depending upon demand, the English Language center also offers:

 - Small group writing lab